civican/legisinfo/44-1/bills/S-205/bill_text.md

 ### Section 810.03

-  **(1)** A person who fears on reasonable grounds that their intimate partner will commit an offence that will cause personal injury to them, to their child or to a child of that intimate partner may lay an information before a provincial court judge.
+  **(1)** Any person who fears on reasonable grounds that another person will commit an offence that will cause personal injury to the intimate partner or a child of the other person, or to a child of the other person's intimate partner, may lay an information before a provincial court judge.

-  **(2)** The provincial judge who receives an information under subsection (1) may cause the informant and the person who is the subject of the information to appear before a provincial court judge.
+  **(2)** The provincial judge who receives an information under subsection (1) may cause the parties to appear before a provincial court judge.

-  **(3)** If the provincial court judge before whom the parties appear is satisfied by the evidence adduced that the informant has reasonable grounds for the fear, the judge may order the defendant to enter into a recognizance to keep the peace and be of good behaviour for a period of not more than two years.
+  **(3)** If the provincial court judge before whom the parties appear is satisfied by the evidence adduced that the informant has reasonable grounds for the fear, the judge may order the defendant to enter into a recognizance to keep the peace and be of good behaviour for a period of not more than 12 months.

-  **(4)** If the provincial court judge is satisfied that the defendant was previously convicted of an offence in the commission of which violence was used against any former or current intimate partner of the defendant or any child of any former or current intimate partner or of the defendant, the judge may order the defendant to enter into the recognizance for a period of not more than three years.
+  **(4)** If the provincial court judge is satisfied that the defendant was previously convicted of an offence in the commission of which violence was used against any former or current intimate partner of the defendant or any child of any former or current intimate partner or of the defendant, the judge may order the defendant to enter into the recognizance for a period of not more than two years.

-  **(5)** An order under either subsection (3) or (4) must be made in a timely manner.
+  **(4.1)** If the informant or the defendant is Indigenous, the provincial court judge shall consider whether, instead of making an order under subsection (3) or (4), it would be more appropriate to recommend that Indigenous support services, if any are available, be provided.

-  **(6)** The provincial court judge may commit the defendant to prison for a term not exceeding two years if the defendant fails or refuses to enter into the recognizance.
+  **(5)** The provincial court judge may commit the defendant to prison for a term not exceeding 12 months if the defendant fails or refuses to enter into the recognizance.

-  **(7)** The provincial court judge may add any reasonable conditions to the recognizance that that the judge considers desirable to ensure the good conduct of the defendant or to secure the safety and security of the informant, their child or a child of the defendant, including conditions requiring the defendant
+  **(6)** The provincial court judge may add any reasonable conditions to the recognizance that that the judge considers desirable to ensure the good conduct of the defendant or to secure the safety and security of the intimate partner or a child of the defendant, or a child of the defendant's intimate partner, including conditions requiring the defendant

     to attend, under the supervision of the court, a treatment program approved by the province where the accused resides, such as an addiction treatment program or a domestic violence counselling program;

     to remain within a specified geographic area unless written permission to leave that area is obtained from the judge;

-    to refrain from going to any specified place, except in accordance with any specified conditions that the judge considers necessary;
+    to refrain from going to any specified place or being within a specified distance of any specified place, except in accordance with any specified conditions that the judge considers necessary;

     to wear an electronic monitoring device, with the consent of the Attorney General;

-    to abstain from communicating, directly or indirectly, with the informant, a child of the informant or of the defendant or any relative or close friend of the informant, except in accordance with any specified conditions that the judge considers necessary;
+    to abstain from communicating, directly or indirectly, with the intimate partner, a child of the intimate partner or of the defendant or any relative or close friend of the intimate partner, except in accordance with any specified conditions that the judge considers necessary;

-    to refrain from using social media;

     to abstain from the consumption of drugs — except in accordance with a medical prescription — of alcohol or of any other intoxicating substance;